Yangon, Bagan, Mandalay, Inle Lake

 Next is Mandalay, where we will photograph monks and local children in and around local villages and many of the amazing temples and monasteries.

-We will also be shooting the famous 1.2Km teak UBien Bridge at sunset, capturing monks and locals carrying their wares & goods atop their heads.
+We will also be shooting the famous 1.2Km teak UBein Bridge at sunset, capturing monks and locals carrying their wares & goods atop their heads.
+This is one of my favorite locations to shoot on earth.

-In Inle Lake, we will photograph local fishermen in their traditionalfishing boats, the Padaung long necked women, bustling local markets and a floating monastery.
+In Inle Lake, we will photograph local fishermen in their traditional fishing boats, the Padaung long necked women, bustling local markets and a floating monastery.
+Our hotel is beyond belief too!

 A Love Affair